 When financial services professionals refer to a fund, they are usually talking about a unit trust or open-ended investment company (OEIC).

-A fund will typically be made up of holdings in equities (stocks) and bonds, but can also include more specialised products such as property, passive investments and cash or cash-like products intended to reduce volatility.
+A fund's investment portfolio will typically be made up of holdings in equities (stocks) and bonds, but can also include more specialised products such as property, passive investments and cash or cash-like products intended to reduce volatility.

 The performance of a fund that invests primarily in equities and corporate bonds will be dependent on the performance of the companies it invests in.